drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 ![Spoofed DNS record](https://raw.githubusercontent.com/drk1wi/assets/master/ping_google.png)

 _Note_: google.com has been chosen for a particular reason.
 It is one of many domains that do not return HSTS headers (as highlighted in original paper).
+Instead there's an 'HTTP 301 Permanent Redirect' returned, that is supposed to internally redirect all future HTTP requests to the target domain.
+However, this approach has few security related drawbacks:
+- there is always a non-TLS request before a cache entry is set.
+- requests for new resources will result in a new non-TLS request that can be used to hijack the traffic.
+- once the HTTP 301 has been returned it will be cached permanently by the browser, meaning that all future requests will be **always** automatically sent to an attacker-controlled  domain.
+You can read more about this issue [here](https://blog.duszynski.eu/domain-hijack-through-http-301-cache-poisoning/).

 #### 2. Run Modlishka in 'Dynamic Mode'